emberjs/rfcs/text/0000-ember-cli-docs.md

 ## Summary

-This RFC proposes converting the existing [Ember CLI website](https://ember-cli.com/) into an Ember app, restructuring the table of contents, and replacing a significant portion of the learning material.
-The new documentation and app will be found at [https://emberjs.com/cli](https://emberjs.com/cli).
-Although the old site will be deprecated, it will remain publicly available with a clear label and pointer to the new site.
+This RFC proposes converting the existing [Ember CLI website](https://ember-cli.com/) into an Ember app, restructuring the table of contents, replacing a significant portion of the learning material, and inviting community members to participate in writing new content.

 ## Motivation

-The purpose of these changes are to empower new contributors, create a consistent narrative structure, and lead new readers through a natural learning progression.
+The purpose of these changes are to empower new contributors, create a consistent narrative structure, correct outdated information, and lead new readers through an easier learning progression.

-Ember's public sites are being migrated from Middleman apps to Ember apps in order to improve maintainability and empower new contributors.
-The CLI docs are currently a Middleman app.
+Ember's public sites are being migrated from Ruby apps to Ember apps in order to improve maintainability and empower new contributors.
+The CLI docs are currently a Jekyll app.
 Similar migrations have been very successful.

 The rewrite and/or reorganization of content is driven by an audit of the existing content's relevance and balance.
-Following an audit fo the content, it became clear that a greenfield approach is more time efficient and will lead to a better experience for developers who are new to Ember.
+While trying to plan a refactor in place, it became clear that a greenfield approach is more time efficient and will lead to a better learning experience.
+A significant portion of the content from the current guides site can be ported over once a new structure is in place.

 ## Detailed design

 This app will have a new table of contents.
 The architecture will follow the same patterns successfully used in other apps that have been converted from Middleman apps to Ember.

+### Writing process

+Writing new content and porting over existing information is a job that will require the help of many contributors!
+After this RFC is accepted, a call for contributors will be made.
+Each unwritten section will have comments indicating which topics to cover or information to fact-check.

+Since maintaining consistent voice and structure across a blank slate is a challenge, beta content for the core learning experience has already been drafted, including Basic Use guides and a tutorial for creating an addon from start to finish.

+The beta version of the CLI Guides content can be found at [ember-learn/cli-guides-source](https://github.com/ember-learn/cli-guides-source).
+The Markdown files there are rendered by [ember-learn/cli-guides-app](https://github.com/ember-learn/cli-guides-source).
+The app is currently deployed via [Netlify](https://sad-noyce-026d89.netlify.com/)for testing and UX validation, however it requires more work to resolve many known bugs.

 ### User Personas